Mean-variance dynamic portfolio allocation with transaction costs: a Wiener chaos expansion approach: Numerical illustration

 We consider $d=3$ assets, evolving during $N=368$ days.
 Transactions are only available every $92$ days.
 The model is described in Section \ref{sec:environment}.
 Instead of specifying a volatility matrix, we fix the marginal volatilities $(\hat{\sigma}^i)_{i\in\{1.2,3\}}$ and a correlation matrix $\rho$ as in Tables~\ref{tab:parameters} and~\ref{tab:correlation}.

 We fix a constant risk free rate $r=0.001$.
-The initial portfolio wealth is $V_0=100$.
+The initial portfolio wealth is $v_0=100$.
 The implementation parameters are summarized in the following table

-The first step uses a high number of trajectories to estimate the Wiener chaos expansion of the risky assets.
-Then, we split a new sample into two parts.
-The first part is used to run the descent gradient algorithm to calibrate and find an optimal portfolio, while the second part is used to compute performance indicators for comparing the models.
+We split our sample into two parts.
+The first part is used to run the descent gradient algorithm to calibrate and to find an optimal portfolio, while the second part is used to compute performance indicators.
 In presence of costs, we assume that the first position is free of charge.